 What is this shift in reality?
 And can we keep from coming down?

 It's more than a change in world view, although that is part of it.
 It's more than different thoughts about ourselves or others.
 It definitely includes an emotional transformation–from a stuck place of pain to more freedom, joy, hope, ease.
 And the shift is much more than that too.

 When I speak to people after the retreat they report radical changes in the way they feel and see.
 The Client Comments section is filled with reports of these shifts.

 We like to say the retreats take you to the next place on your journey.
 Most often it is to a more expansive, happier place.
 But sometimes it can be to another difficult emotion that was hidden, suppressed and now needs to emerge and evolve.
 I've seen people shift from a sad and meek identity into the assertiveness of anger, and even stay in anger for awhile, not recognizing it too is a stage that must be transformed.
 But more often than not, the shift is to a bigger, better, more expansive reality.

-It takes a certain amount of awareness or mindfulness to recognize shifting feelings as experiences we are having and not as us.
+It takes a certain amount of awareness or mindfulness to recognize the emotional transformation that takes place at our events.
 And it takes even more to recognize the background shift in our consciousness, to a different reality, into a bigger world.

 Some of the characteristics of this different reality we experience at retreats are as follows:

 But as Tom Petty says in the song Learning To Fly, "coming down is the hardest thing."
 For some participants the retreat experience begins to feel like a nice dream after a few days, like something unreal or imagined.
 We put it in the past–"that retreat I went to."

 My experience, after years of noticing and living this shift in reality over and over, is that actually, the "real world" experience is the more dreamlike, unreal, imaginary life.